-- Professional fees consist of annual auditing fees plus legal and other filing fees.
-Both the current and comparative three- and twelve-month periods audit and accounting fees relate to the audited financial statements, and filing US tax returns on account of Canexco, for the years ended September 30, 2023 and 2022 respectively. - Legal and filing fees incurred during the current and comparative three-month periods ended September 30, 2023 and September 30, 2022, primarily relate to filing fees for news releases during the respective periods.
+- Professional fees consist of annual auditing and tax preparation fees.
+Fees incurred during the current and comparative three month periods include the filing of the US tax returns on account of Canexco, and Q1 2023 includes trailing cost associated with the audit of the September 31, 2022, year end results. - Legal and filing fees incurred during the current and comparative three month periods ended December 31, 2023, primarily relate to filing fees for news releases during the respective periods.